a11to1n3/LimeSoDa/README.md

 [![Python Package](https://github.com/a11to1n3/pyLimeSoDa/actions/workflows/python-package.yml/badge.svg)](https://github.com/a11to1n3/pyLimeSoDa/actions/workflows/python-package.yml)
 [![codecov](https://codecov.io/gh/a11to1n3/pyLimeSoDa/branch/main/graph/badge.svg)](https://codecov.io/gh/a11to1n3/pyLimeSoDa)

-**Lime.SoDa** is an R Package and this is its Python counterpart, **pyLimeSoDa**.
-It offers field- and farm-scale datasets tailored for digital soil mapping.
-Each dataset encompasses essential target soil properties—SOC/SOM, pH, and clay—alongside comprehensive spectral features, ready for immediate modeling applications.
+Precision Liming Soil Datasets (Lime.SoDa) is a collection of datasets from a field- and farm-scale soil mapping context and this is the associated python dataset package **pyLimeSoDa**.
+These datasets are 'ready-to-go' for modeling purposes, as they contain target soil properties and features in a tabular format.
+Target soil properties for all datasets are; soil organic matter (SOM) or -carbon (SOC), pH and clay, while the features for modeling are dataset-specific.
+The goal of `Lime.SoDa` is to enable more reliable benchmarking and comparison of various modeling approaches in Digital Soil Mapping and Pedometrics by providing an open collection of multiple datasets.

 ## Installation